Tassadar921/Adonis-Svelte-starter-kit/README.md

 # Adonis & Svelte starter kit

+This is a starter kit for building web applications using AdonisJS for the backend and Svelte for the frontend (API setup).
+It includes essential features such as user authentication, OAuth2 integration, and many other things.

+It is designed to be a solid foundation for your projects, allowing you to focus on building your application without worrying about the boilerplate code.

 ### Front : Svelte 5, Tailwind 4, Axios

 ### Back : Adonisjs 6, Redis, VineJS